Make America Twice As Great

 of the political elites and attacked former dissidents” (Dragostinova,

-control of society and the economy.
-Instead, our goal should be for individuals
+government control of society and the economy.
+Instead, our goal should be for

-to control their own futures, like most people in eastern Europe now do,
+individuals to control their own futures, like most people in eastern Europe

 After 1865, former slaves could go